Eren2yeager/Guidora/PHONE_AUTH_SETUP.md

 # Phone Authentication Setup Guide (Firebase)

-This guide explains how to set up phone-based authentication with Firebase Phone Auth (reCAPTCHA) and forgot password functionality for your EduAdvisor application.
+This guide explains how to set up phone-based authentication with Firebase Phone Auth (reCAPTCHA) and forgot password functionality for your Guidora application.

 ## Overview